rakudo/rakudo/docs/dispatchers.md

 # Dispatchers available in Rakudo on MoarVM

-## MoarVM

-Dispatchers provided by MoarVM.

-Recommended reading:
+Recommended reading to understand what dispatchers are and why they exist:
 - [Towards a new general dispatch mechanism in MoarVM](https://6guts.wordpress.com/2021/03/15/towards-a-new-general-dispatch-mechanism-in-moarvm/)
 - [Raku multiple dispatch with the new MoarVM dispatcher](https://6guts.wordpress.com/2021/04/15/raku-multiple-dispatch-with-the-new-moarvm-dispatcher/)
 - [The new MoarVM dispatch mechanism is here!](https://6guts.wordpress.com/2021/09/29/the-new-moarvm-dispatch-mechanism-is-here/)

+## MoarVM

+Dispatchers provided by MoarVM.

 ---